 Our work environment keeps changing at an increasingly rapid rate.
 The immense amount of tools available at our disposal keeps growing by the minute, unveiling new opportunities that we couldn’t imagine not long ago.
 This new reality is as exciting as it is challenging: How can technology and business leaders make the necessary adaptations to succeed, create, and sustain a competitive advantage?

 One solution that addresses this challenge and is gaining more traction over the last few years is video.
 Not only has video become a predominant communication medium that, according to Cisco, accounts for 90% of all internet traffic, but it’s also multi-functional.
 It can, therefore, support different business activities in different ways, and accommodate organizations during their digital transformation and beyond.
+With plenty of supporting evidence, there’s no doubt that video is shaping the future workplace.
+But how?

 “It is not the strongest who survive, but the ones most responsive to change” has never sounded truer.
 In today’s global economy, where a solution we used yesterday may no longer be relevant tomorrow, adaptability is what distinguishes market leaders from the rest of the pack.
 One consequence of this new dynamics is the adoption of the agile methodology—a business approach through which companies can change the product’s outlook more dynamically and deliver results at a higher frequency.